foremast/foremast/README.rst

 Entry Points
 ^^^^^^^^^^^^

--  ``prepare-app-pipeline`` - Creates an application and pipeline Spinnaker
+-  ``foremast-pipeline`` - Creates an application and pipeline Spinnaker
--  ``prepare-infrastructure`` - Sets up AWS infrastructure like s3, iam, elb, and security groups
+-  ``foremast-infrastructure`` - Sets up AWS infrastructure like s3, iam, elb, and security groups
--  ``prepare-onetime-pipeline`` - Generates a pipeline for deploying to one specific account
+-  ``foremast-onetime-pipeline`` - Generates a pipeline for deploying to one specific account
--  ``create-scaling-policy`` - Creates and attaches a scaling policy to an application server group.
+-  ``foremast-scaling-policy`` - Creates and attaches a scaling policy to an application server group.
--  ``rebuild_pipelines`` - rebuild pipelines after changes have been made
+-  ``foremast-rebuild-pipelines`` - rebuild pipelines after changes have been made
--  ``slack-notify`` - sends a slack notification to the proper channels

 You can run any of these entries points from the command line.
 They rely on environment variables and are ideal for running in a Jenkins job